 You can always throw on a simple suede jacket, but they do not have to be basic.
 A jacket with a belt will define your waist and add a feminine touch to your outfit.
 You can also go with just a bit of embellishment to make it look more interesting.
 Different design details, such as faux fur, can also add interest to the look.

-Wearing plaid skirt with a basic knit top in your closet will instantly elevate your outfit.
+Wearing plaid skirt with a cable knit sweater in your closet will instantly elevate your outfit.

-Maxie (above) styled her plain burgundy top with her plaid skirt.
-She also wore a pair of boots to complete the look.
-When your top is simple and plain, you can always accessorize your look up a bit.
+When your top is simple design and plain color, you can always accessorize your look up a bit.

 With a pullover